 Maggie's passions include horses, dogs and Kettle Crisps.

 Julia Williams joined KeySteps in 2013 after a varied working life including primary teaching and running a busy church office.
-As KeySteps Administrator Julia has developed a record-keeping system using an online software package to help us track the progress and needs of our clients so we can demonstrate the difference we are making to individual lives.
+As KeySteps Administrator Julia has developed a record-keeping system using an online software package to help track the progress and needs of our clients so we can assess the difference we are making to individual lives.

-Julia spends her free time working on her allotment or playing tenor saxophone in the Bristol Community Big Band.
+Julia spends her free time working on her allotment or playing tenor saxophone.

 Lord Brian Cotter became our Patron in January 2017.